YuriGor/mongoose-slug-updater/README.md

 }) // slug -> 'am-i-wrong-fallin-in-love-with-you-0002'
 ```

-If you don't want to define your field as unique for some reasons, but still need slug to be unique,
+If you don't want to define your field as unique for some reasons, but still need slug to be unique,<br>
-you can use `unique_slug:true` option instead of `unique`.
+you can use `unique_slug:true` option instead of `unique`.<br>
 This option will not cause index creation, but still will be considered by the plugin.

 ### Unique slug within a group

-Sometimes you only want slugs to be unique within a specific group.
+Sometimes you only want slugs to be unique within a specific group.<br>
 This is done with the `uniqueGroup` property which is an array of fields to group by:

 **example unique per group (using the field named 'group')**